-Line profile establishes a tolerance zone around varying 2D cross-sections of the part.
+Line profile (profile of a line) establishes a tolerance zone around varying 2D cross-sections of the part.
 It controls individual line elements of a part feature.

 The line profile control traces the ideal curve at the tolerance limits on both sides.
 All points on the part’s curve must lie within these limits.

 Surface profile control is more popular compared to line control.
 Instead of a two-dimensional tolerance zone, the surface profile control creates a 3D zone around a surface.

 All points on the table’s surface must lie within the two virtual planes.

 Orientation tolerance controls the orientation of a feature with respect to a defined datum.
 There are three types of orientation controls in GD&T.

 The angularity control keeps the angle of a feature with respect to the datum in check.
 We can use it to control a 2D line, but it is more popular with keeping surfaces (3D) under control.